 Technically, when you get in an accident, you have to stop and exchange information with the other side.
-Meaning, you have to give them your insurance, name, and phone number, and then you're good to go.
+In other words, you need to provide them with your insurance information, name, and phone number, and then you're good to go.
 You don't necessarily have to wait for the police to get to every accident scene.
-That's not very realistic.
-California Vehicle Code 20002 covers misdemeanor hit-and-run charges, while Vehicle Code 20001 covers felony hit-and-run charges.
+That's not very realistic—California Vehicle Code 20002 covers misdemeanor hit-and-run charges, while Vehicle Code 20001 covers felony hit-and-run charges.

 But if you leave the scene of an accident, that technically is a hit-and-run.
 So, even if you come back, you technically have been involved in a crash-and-run accident, and you could be charged with a crime.
 However, if you have a reason for leaving the scene, or if not much time has passed, you may be okay.
-The police and prosecutor just may not deal with a case like that.
+The police and prosecutor may not be equipped to handle a case like that.

 I've had many cases where people get involved in an accident with somebody, and the other party comes out angry, screaming, yelling, and threatening, which causes them to leave the scene.
 The only problem with that is if you leave the stage and never go back and don't make any phone calls, that's a hit-and-run.